jerrywu64/2048-AI/README.txt

 iter_max: roughly how many subiterations will be run each time the AI is called (the AI will use recursion; this is roughly the number of method calls).
 AI will run more slowly but may perform better for higher values.
 worst_weight: How much the AI weights the worst-case scenario versus the average-case scenario, roughly.

+Adjustable settings (GameGUI.java, static variables):
+win_target: When a tile of this size appears, the game is over.
+sleep_time: Time in milliseconds the game sleeps between AI calls.
+If this is too short, the GUI may not update correctly.

-If a static variable is not mentioned in the above list, it should not be changed (changing it might do nothing or might crash the program).
+If a static variable is not mentioned in the above lists, it should not be changed (changing it might do nothing or might crash the program).